“Smartly refurbished historic house with gardens, a pool and welcoming hosts, close to Borba's castle-crowned centre”

 - Bicycles Available

-The small 2-storey suites - known as Nana’s House and Rosária's House - are at the front of the house.
-You enter from the public garden and step into tiny sitting rooms with well-concealed kitchenettes (microwave, hob, fridge).
+The small 2-storey suites - known as Nana’s House and Rosária's House - are at the front.
+You enter from the public garden and step into tiny sitting rooms with well-concealed kitchenettes (microwave, kettle , fridge).
+There’s also a lovely garden-facing room with disabled access and facilities.

 - Air conditioning